websocket-rails/websocket-rails/README.md

 There are a few differences between WebSocket controllers and standard Rails controllers.
 The biggest of which, is that each event will be handled by the same, continually running instance of your controller class.
 This means that if you set any instance variables in your methods, they will still be available when the next event is processed.
 On top of that, every single client that is connected will share these same instance variables.
 This can be an advantage if used properly, but it can also lead to bugs if not expected.
 We provide our own `DataStore` object accessible in a WebsocketRails controller to make it easier to store data isolated from each connected client.
 This is explained further below.

 Do not override the `initialize` method in your class to set up.
-Instead, define a `initialize_session` method and perform your set up there.
+Instead, define an `initialize_session` method and perform your set up there.
 The `initialize_session` method will be called the first time a controller is subscribed to an event in the event router.
 Instance variables defined in the `initialize_session` method will be available throughout the course of the server lifetime.

 ````
 class ChatController < WebsocketRails::BaseController
   def initialize_session
     # perform application setup here
     @message_count = 0
   end